ahelmi365/GET-JS-Talk/README.md

     // Greeting complete.
     ```

+## JS is single-threaded programming language
+- JS is `single-threaded` programming language, which means it can only execute one task at a time.
+- This is because it has only one `call stack`, which is responsible for executing the code.
+- This means that if a function is currently executing, no other code can run until the call stack is clear.
+- This can be a problem if a function takes a long time to execute, because it will block the call stack and prevent other code from running.
+This is known as `blocking code`.
+- Blocking code can be a problem in JavaScript because it can make the user interface unresponsive.
+- For example, if a function takes a long time to execute, the user will not be able to interact with the page until the function is finished executing.
+- This can be a problem if the function is doing something that is not related to the user interface, such as fetching data from a server or performing a complex calculation.
+- To solve this problem, JavaScript developers often use `asynchronous programming techniques`, such as `callbacks`, `promises`, and `async/await`, to allow the application to continue running while it waits for long-running tasks to complete.
+- This allows the user interface to remain responsive while the application is performing long-running tasks.

 ## Callback Functions

 - A callback is a function that is passed as an argument to another function